Why Stakeholders? Why think differently? If you’ve worked for a “business as usual” organisation, you may well have heard these statements:

 Pull is self-service communication.
 A stakeholder, employee, customer, partner, analyst, or community member accesses information on their own terms.
 It could be online documentation, an FAQ, a library of press releases, news bulletins, an intranet, a wiki, a portal or a mobile app.
 Pull communications enable open and convenient access to information and other resources.
 Pull communication is usually informational and generally not time sensitive.

 Interactive communication is two-way and real time or near real-time.
 It is a conversation between parties.
 It could be intelligence about a problem or a solution.
-It could be physical – a chat by the water-cooler, or virtual – an email exchange or a tweet chat.
+It could be physical – a chat by the water-cooler, or virtual – an email exchange, a Zoom meeting or a tweet chat.
 It could be a team meeting, a town hall discussion or an online brainstorming session.
 It could be an event, or a business meeting.
 It gives stakeholders a voice.
 It is often the best way to convey sensitive information, so there can be feedback and dialogue.

 The Mutable Business™ needs a balanced approach that combines all three.
 Each Stakeholder needs to be assessed so that we know if they are opponent, friend, neutral or champion.
 The communication strategy needs to be tailored accordingly, although it’s important to remember the Cluetrain maxim that “all markets are conversations”.
 Interesting or time-sensitive information will almost certainly need to be pushed, but employees, partners, consumers, and community members need to be engaged with a mix of all three, so that you find a balance.